 In applying for a place at the school, parents or carers should familiarise themselves with the aims and ethos of this Catholic school.

 The Governing Body is the Admissions Authority and is responsible for determining the school’s admissions policy.
-The Planned admission number for September 2018 is (insert planned admissions number). .
+The Planned admission number for September 2019 is 15 .

 The Admissions Policy Criteria will be applied on an Equal Preference basis.